steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 >Regression: MacBook Pro 16-inch panics almost every night in AppleIntelFramebuffer::setPowerState.
 This started with macOS 10.15.4

 Some reports indicate that this happened earlier, with 10.15.3, but for me it started with 10.15.4.
-The panic backtrace is surprisingly readable and indicates a timeout in Intel's graphic driver (AppleIntelFramebuffer):
+The panic backtrace is surprisingly readable and indicates a timeout in Intel’s graphic driver (AppleIntelFramebuffer):

 ```
 panic(cpu 2 caller 0xffffff8014016487): "AppleIntelFramebuffer::setPowerState(0xffffff835c3b6000 : 0xffffff7f975f5d88, 1 -> 0) timed out after 45938 ms"@/AppleInternal/BuildRoot/Library/Caches/com.apple.xbs/Sources/xnu/xnu-6153.101.6/iokit/Kernel/IOServicePM.cpp:5296